-EGI-ACE will work in close collaboration with EOSC Future and other 07 projects on activities of common interest across all of them.
-The joint activities are expected to include:
+EGI-ACE works in close collaboration with EOSC Future and other 07 projects on activities of common interest across all of them.
+The joint activities include:

 - Coordinated service resource provisioning;

 - Architecture & Technical Interoperability;

 - Requirements Gathering & Analysis (about core services);

 - Aligned user engagement and communication;

 - Integrated training.